 Note:- It is not always essential for you to create original content to share with your audience; you can also curate content from your supporters.
 Read our guide on how to curate content like a pro.

-Planning everything will make your life easy.
+Planning things and making a roadmap of how to go about various tasks will make your life very easy.
 If you are working in a team, or depend on others for your marketing assets, you should determine a posting frequency.
 Use an editorial calendar to map out what you’re going to post and then use a social media scheduling tool like Statusbrew.

 This will let your content be seen over a balanced period while leaving you time to share newsworthy content, manage your community and measure your impact.